Hipo/django-suit-flame/README.md

 ## Autosave!

-Many people are using django as CMS or content editing purposes.
-The biggest nightmare for an editor is to accidentally close the browser and lose all the data he wrote.
+Many people use django for content editing purposes.
+The biggest nightmare for an editor is to accidentally close the browser and lose all his work.
-The modern web apps (Gmail, Google docs, etc...) already support auto-save and many users complaint and suffer from this missing feature with sites built with django.
+The modern web apps (Gmail, Google docs, etc...) already support auto-save and lack of this feature in sites built with django create a bad experience for the users.

 #### No need to set-up Tornado or similar pub-sub server.